Tight Bounds on Online Checkpointing Algorithms: Basic Observations

-\begin{remark} An important consequence of Property~\ref{obs:update-1-infinitely-often} is that we can essentially ignore compliance of the initial snapshot by \emph{rebasing}, i.e., running the scheme until all backups present in the initial snapshot are updated at least once and treating the then-current snapshot as the new starting snapshot $S_{0}$.
-Note that the new $S_{0}$ consists only of members of the original update times sequence $\left(t_{n}\right)_{n=1}^{\infty}$. \end{remark}
+\begin{remark} An important consequence of Property~\ref{property:update-1-infinitely-often} is that we can essentially ignore the compliance of the initial snapshot $S_{k}$ by \emph{rebasing}, i.e., running the algorithm until all checkpoints present in $S_{k}$ are overwritten and treating the then-current snapshot as the new initial $\left(t_{1},\ldots,t_{k}\right)$. \end{remark}

-Recall that the sequence of update times in an efficient scheme is subgeometric; the next observation tells us that we can assume it actually grows exponentially fast. \begin{property} Without loss of generality, the sequence $\left(t_{n}\right)_{n=1}^{\infty}$ of update times in a $c$-efficient $k$-backup scheme satisfies $t_{n+2}>t_{n}\cdot q$, where $q=1/\left(1-c/k\right)$. \end{property}